TurnOfAFriendlyCard/Domoticz-Rhasspy-Plugin/README.md

 1. `Hey Jarvis, mach das Küchenlicht an`
 2. `Das Licht in der Küche ist an`

-## Prerequisites
+# Prerequisites
 1. `Rhasspy 2.5 up and running`: See for more information https://rhasspy.readthedocs.io/en/latest/.
 2. `MQTT up and running`: for communication between Rhasspy and this plugin (vice versa).
 3. `Recent Domoticz`: supporting new API structures and extended plugin framework.

+# Rhasspy
-## Rhasspy Intents and Sentences
+## Intents, Sentences and Slots
 Based on an example the structure of sentences in Rhasspy relevant to Domoticz is explained.
 First the intents are explained and next the sentences within the intents.
 ### Intents
 Every intent that needs to be interpreted by Domoticz needs to start with `dz` succeeded by an API command for Domoticz, for instance `switchlight`.
 The intent text in the plugin